lacurnow/Battle_Project/README.md

 # Battle (A web app) Project
 A project to develop skills in:
-- Test driving a simple Sinatra app
+- Test-driving a simple Sinatra app
-- Write feature tests using Capybara
+- Writing feature tests using Capybara

 ## User Stories